LolJohn11/FGCasterOverlay/README.md

 	* Tekken 8
 	* Street Fighter 6
 	* Guilty Gear -Strive-
-* Built-in templates come with basic animations, which you can adjust or build upon if needed.
+* Built-in templates include basic animations, which you can adjust or build upon if needed.
-* Easy to edit or create your own templates using HTML and JS.
+* Easy to edit or create your own templates using HTML, CSS, and JS.
 ### Planned Features
 * Localization support
 * Start.gg and Challonge integrations